 No recommendations from SRC to DVR in their most recent Annual Report.

 During DVR's 2017 RSA monitoring, two program areas were identified as needing improvement - time to eligibility and time to IPE development.
 These had also been identified by DVR prior to the monitoring and steps had begun to be taken to demonstrate improvement.
-These included:
+Current efforts include::

-• Targeted and ongoing staff training on strategies to determine eligibility within 60 days
+• Targeted new counselor and ongoing staff training on strategies to determine eligibility within 60 days

-• Targeted and ongoing staff training on strategies to develop an initial IPE within 90 days
+• Targeted new counselor and ongoing staff training on strategies to develop an initial IPE within 90 days

+Addition of Peformance Management objectives concerning 60- and 90-day timelines for VR Counselors and Casework Supervisors

 • Quarterly reporting by region to assess progress

 • Training for supervisors and managers on supporting VR counselors to meet both standards.

+Quarterly case reviews to document progress and identify areas of continued need.

 • Regular discussion and data sharing with the State Rehabilitation Council regarding these two areas of need.

+DVR has been notified by RSA that they will conduct a Corrective Action Plan virtual visit during March 2022 to follow-up to the 2017 monitoring findings.

 M. ORDER OF SELECTION